What I Write

 My seminars are scholarly but funny and packed with beautiful and curious images.
 My latest lecture, “Pompeii: Through The Servant’s Entrance,” focuses on the fascinating little-studied objects archaeologists found preserved on the domestic altars of women and slaves in ancient Rome.

 Another passion of mine is helping young people get their hands on diverse books.
-You can find me volunteering every week reading story books aloud to the imaginative public school kids of California or at a nearby library.
+You can usually find me volunteering every week reading story books aloud to the imaginative public school kids of California or at a nearby library.